MORIC: CSI Delay-Doppler Decomposition for Robust Wi-Fi-based Human Activity Recognition: Method

-The multipath velocity set \(\mathcal{V}_P(s)\) offers a comprehensive representation of the activity performed by capturing observations from multiple perspectives within the environment $3$-D. Each velocity projection \( v_r(s;\tau_i) \) constitutes a time-series whose characteristics vary according to the specific activity, making it suitable as input for subsequent feature extraction and classification methods.
-However, due to the stochastic nature of the environment, the exact viewpoint corresponding to each observation is unknown, resulting in variability and uncertainty in the ordering of elements within \(\mathcal{V}_P(s)\).
+The multipath velocity set \(\mathcal{V}_{\mathrm{r}}\) offers a comprehensive representation of the activity performed by capturing observations from multiple perspectives within the $3$-D environment.
+Each velocity projection \( v_r(s;\tau_i) \) constitutes a time-series whose characteristics vary according to the specific activity, making it suitable as input for subsequent feature extraction and classification methods.
+However, due to the stochastic nature of the environment, the exact viewpoint corresponding to each observation is unknown, resulting in variability and uncertainty in the ordering of elements within \(\mathcal{V}_{\mathrm{r}}\).
+Therefore, \(\mathcal{V}_{\mathrm{r}}\) should be treated as a set of motion representations rather than as a sequence with a reliable physical order.
+For example, if the dominant scattering contributions in one Doppler representation are concentrated around wall~A in one recording, a similar observation may appear at a different delay index in another recording when the effective propagation delays change.
+Meanwhile, nearby walls, furniture surfaces, or higher-order reflections may produce additional representations with related motion content.
+A classifier that depends on the input order could therefore learn a spurious association between a specific delay position and an activity, even though the same effective viewpoint may be shifted, permuted, or repeated across trials.
 Moreover, unpredictable repetition of certain viewpoints can negatively impact classification performance, biasing predictions toward incorrect activities.
+The classifier must therefore be invariant to permutations of the elements of \(\mathcal{V}_{\mathrm{r}}\) and robust to repeated observations so that recognition depends on the temporal motion patterns contained in the representations, not on their arbitrary ordering.

-To address these challenges, this paper proposes \textit{MORIC}, a robust classification method that is invariant to the random ordering and repetition of velocity observations in \(\mathcal{V}_P(s)\).
+To address these challenges, this paper proposes \textit{MORIC}, a robust classification method that is invariant to the random ordering and repetition of velocity observations in \(\mathcal{V}_{\mathrm{r}}\).
 Fig.~\ref{figure:method} illustrates the different steps of the proposed method.
-It comprises two feature extraction stages using random convolution kernels, followed by a classification component that includes a shared multilayer perceptron (MLP), a max-pooling layer, and a classifier head, ensuring invariance to input order and repetition.
-The use of random convolution kernels for feature extraction has shown promising performance in many time-series classification tasks~\cite{lundy2021random, salehinejad2022litehar, salehinejad2023joint}, particularly demonstrating the potential to outperform deep neural networks in scenarios with limited and imbalanced data.
+The classification pipeline consists of two main components.
+The first component extracts temporal features independently from each Doppler velocity representation, so the sequential structure of each representation is modeled before any aggregation across multipath observations.
+The second component classifies the set of extracted representations using shared MLP heads, max-pooling over representations, and a final MLP classifier.